 Frye had this stunning color panorama printed on a TWA calendar which was circulated across

 the United States.
-Later the Fryes used this image on their yearly Christmas Cards, caption
+Later, the Fryes used this image on their yearly Christmas Card, caption

 read: “Scene near the Frye Ranch”.
 The caption was indeed true as this image was taken just a